 The amalgamation of the Dudley and the Institute and the move to the new premises in Picadilly coincided with a major change in the (soon to become Royal) Institute of Painters in Water Colours exhibition policy.
 After many years of exhibitions limited to the work of members only, the RI reopened their doors to all comers.

 George Scharf (1788-1860)

 The first three exhibitions of the second-flowering of the New Society, 1832-1834, were held at 16 Old Bond Street, London; the painting (above) by George Scharf is a view of this gallery, painted to record one of these inaugural exhibitions (it is dated 1834).

 The next three exhibitions were held at Exeter Hall in The Strand (where the Strand Palace Hotel now stands).
-After 1838 the society established itself at 53 Pall Mall where it remained until 1883.
+After 1838 the society established itself at 53 Pall Mall, next door to the British Institution at number 52, where it remained until 1883.

 From 1883 until 1970 the RI was housed in a magnificent building in Piccadilly, almost opposite the Royal Academy.
 Designed by E R Robson the galleries opened with an exhibition of nearly 900 pictures, and a brilliant ceremony attended by the Prince of Wales.